<body>

 It is recommended to structure the content inside <body> using semantic HTML5 elements such as <header>, <nav>, <main>, and <footer>.
 This helps screen readers and search engines understand the structure of your page correctly.

 When you need a container purely for layout with no semantic meaning, use the <div> element.
-For content that carries meaning, choose the appropriate semantic element whenever possible.
+For content that carries meaning, it is worth considering the appropriate semantic element.

 It is common practice to load JavaScript files at the end of <body>, just before the closing </body> tag.
 This prevents JavaScript from blocking HTML rendering and helps pages load faster.